 In addition to protecting us from harmful chemicals, extract filters also protect the inner workings of the spray booth – fans, ducting and dampers should be protected from the build-up of over-spray, further increasing the overall lifespan of your spray booth, and reducing the chances of breakdowns.

-Quite often a dual exhaust filter method is used – a primary extract filter (often referred to as paint stop) and a secondary extract filter.
-The roll of the primary extract filter is to remove the larger paint particles lengthening the lifespan of the more costly secondary extract filter.
+Quite often a dual extract filter method is used – a primary extract filter (often referred to as paint stop) and a secondary extract filter.
+The role of the primary extract filter is to remove the larger paint particles lengthening the lifespan of the more costly secondary extract filter.
 The secondary extract filter is made from a polyester non-toxic fibre.